Frequently Asked Questions – FAQ

 Are these lessons only intended for kids under 5?

-The lessons on the site are aimed at children under 5 years old.
+The lessons on the site were orginally aimed at children under 5 years old.

 Do you have lessons in any other language?

-At the moment, all of the lessons are in English.
-We are thinking and praying about creating the lessons in some other languages.
+Yes, all of the lessons are in English, Spanish and Portuguese.
+Many of the lessons are available in other languages also.
+See list at top of page.
 Please message us if you’re interested in receiving them in your language or if you feel you could help with the translation of them.

 Which Bible version do the lessons use?

 We don’t use one particular version of the Bible in our lessons.
 The lesson notes enable you to take your family or church Bible and use that version with your child.